Views 438

 Types of Custom Patches

-Custom patches offer a variety of options, including embroidered, woven, and PVC rubber styles, each providing distinct textures and durability.
-I love the flexibility in choosing the right patch for my backpack.
+Custom patches also get delivered through a range of options, viz, embroidered, woven, and PVC rubber, which have different textures and are made to last for long.
+I love the flexibility of picking the patch that fits my backpack.

 Design Considerations for Patches